 Four-bar straight line mechanism is a simple four-bar structure that is capable of transforming rotary movement to psudo-linear movement.
 It is useful in the applications that require transformation of rotary-linear movement with limited space.
 Although for a long time, Hoeckens linkage is considered to be the best four-bar straight line mechanism design, no mathematical proof is given.
 Evolutionary Design Optimization is a method that allows computer to automatically generate and optimize designs that satisfy the requirements set by users.
 Since four-bar structure design is too hard to be done with mathematical tool, I decided to try to use EDO to come up with a better four-bar straight line mechanism design.
 I started to program in Matlab from December 2014, and showed my work to Professor Bruce Flachsbart at UIUC the following semester.
 He was interested in the project and willing to give me guidance along the course of the project.
 In May 2015, the project was done and the result offered a better four-bar straight line mechanism design than Hoeckens linkage.
 I was also luckily invited to be a guest lecturer in Professor Flachsbart's class, and gave a lecture to my peer students about this project.

 The program at first generated 10000 four-bar linkages with random lengths.
 Grashof condition was applied to filter out linkages so that the cranks in the remaining linkages can complete a full rotation.
 All the linkages were then classified into 12 "breeds" based on the relatioship between links.
 Mating, reproduction and mutation occured as in typical evolutionary algorithm.
-In the end of the day, the "best" linkage in each breed was found (definition of "best" will be discussed later), and therefore 12 candidates entered the final competition, aka "clash of clans".
-In the end of the project, a better four-bar straight line linkage was found (and shown in the figure above), and its fitness score is 21% higher than that of Hoeckens linkage.
+In the end of the day, the "best" linkage in each breed was found, and therefore 12 candidates entered the final competition, aka "clash of clans".
+In the end of the project, a better four-bar straight line linkage was found (shown above), and its fitness score is 21% higher than that of Hoeckens linkage.

 The calculation of fitness score, in other words, the definition of how good a linkage is, is critical to the final result.
 In this project, the fitness score is defined as the length of the straight line portion devided by the sum of the lengths of the linkage.
 It is defined in such way so that the best linkage generates the longest straight line with least material consumed.
 The calculation of fitness score can vary for different needs and therefore produce different results, but this project intends to prove a way to optimize engineering design.